OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

 .. image:: graph/TwoFactorModel.png
     :height: 2in

-Our model contains 21 parameters (6 manifest variances, six manifest means, six factor loadings, two factor variances and one factor covariance), but each factor requires one identification constraint.
+Our model contains 21 parameters (six manifest variances, six manifest means, six factor loadings, two factor variances and one factor covariance), but each factor requires one identification constraint.
 Like in the common factor model above, we will constrain one factor loading for each factor to a value of one.
 As such, this model contains 19 parameters.
 The means and covariance matrix for six observed variables contain 27 degrees of freedom, and thus our model contains 8 degrees of freedom.

 The data for the two factor model can be found in the ``myFAData`` files introduced in the common factor model.
-For this model, we will select three x variables (``x1-x3``) and three y variables (``y1-y3``).d
+For this model, we will select three *x* variables (``x1-x3``) and three *y* variables (``y1-y3``).

 .. code-block:: r